 - Petrosal sinus sampling: This test is usually combined with a CRH stimulation test.
 ACTH levels may be measured in samples obtained through a catheter placed in the neck to draw blood from the inferior petrosal sinuses, veins that carry blood away from the pituitary gland.
 The level of ACTH in the petrosal sinuses is compared with the level in the forearm vein.
 A higher level of ACTH in the sinuses indicates a pituitary tumor.
 If the levels in the sinuses and forearm are about the same, it suggests the ACTH is produced by a tumor outside of the pituitary gland.

-- Computed tomography (CT) – scan of the chest, particularly the lung, and abdomen used to help locate adrenal, pituitary, and other ectopic tumors
+- Computed tomography (CT) – scan of the chest, particularly the lung, and abdomen; may be used to help locate adrenal, pituitary, and other ectopic tumors

 - Magnetic resonance imaging (MRI) – sometimes ordered to help evaluate pituitary and adrenal glands for the presence of a tumor